 First, make sure you're available to attend the conference.
 It will be held on November 7-8, 2019.

 Talk submissions are done as 2 minute videos.
 Your goal here is not to produce a perfectly executed mini-talk, it is to describe your talk idea informally.
 What's the topic?
 How do you want to approach it?
 Why is it interesting?

 We won't make the videos public, so no need to worry about random Internet people seeing them.
 But we feel this is a good opportunity to start building a comfort level with talking about your idea in front of an audience.

-Here is an example submission from one of our 2018 speakers, Elgin-Skye McLaren.
-Here's another one from Will Klein.
+Below are a couple of submissions from two of our 2018 speakers, Elgin-Skye McLaren and Atishay Jain.
 These videos are not meant to be templates, they're just here to illustrate a few goals: be clear about your topic, share some context for why you care, and please be yourself!

 If you're still hesitant about the video, here's a suggestion.
 Forget recording for now.
 Stand up, in a place where no one can hear you, and describe your talk idea out loud.
 When you're done, start over and do it again, ten times in a row.
 With a two-minute limit, ten tries only take about 20 minutes.
 After your tenth try, you may feel much more confident.